mcnichol/pks-workshop/app-dev/README.md

 ## Pivotal Container Service Workshop
-This is a sample SpringBoot application that performs Geo Bounded queries against an Elastic Search instance and plots the data on a map interactively.
+This is a sample SpringBoot application that performs Geo Bounded queries against an Elasticsearch instance and plots the data on a map interactively.
 This application can be run on a workstation or in a cloud environment such as Cloud Foundry.
 In this example, I will show how to deploy the application on a running Cloud Foundry instance.
 <!-- TOC depthFrom:3 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [1.
 Install and Setup CLIs](#1-install-and-setup-clis)